-Then I start Cool Timer and write for 33 minutes and 33 seconds.
+Then I start my timer and write for 33 minutes and 33 seconds.

-When I hear Cheech’s voice, I know it’s time to quit.
+When the timer countdown ends and I hear Cheech’s voice, I know it’s time to quit.

 I take a short break and then start doing the daily mundane stuff like checking e-mail, returning phone calls, etc.

 And ya know what?
-I feel really good when I start my day this way.
+I feel good when I start my day this way.